-- Ensuring flexibility to respond to the conditions in each scenario is appropriately valued, including the consideration of any option value provided by early works and other forms of project staging or timing. - A consideration of the concept of regret as a measure of risk to consumers when considering the merits of any decision to invest or not invest in an ISP project. - The need to ensure that the determination of the ODP is robust across changes in input assumptions.
+- PosiitivePositive net_market benefit in the most likely scenario. - Ensuring flexibility to respond- to the conditions in each scenario is appropriately valued, including the consideration of any option value provided by early works and other forms of project staging or timing. - A consideration of the concept of regret as a measure of risk to consumers when considering the merits of any decision to invest or not invest in an ISP project. - The need to ensure that the determination of the ODP is robust across changes in input assumptions.

-This section also outlines some of the terminology which is used throughout the chapter.
+This section also outlines some of the terminology whichthat is used throughout the section.